 Zach was involved in theatre for the first three years of high school.
 Feeling that he could combine both his illustrative and theatrical talents, he transitioned back to filmmaking in his senior year when the same TV and multimedia course at the Arlington Career Center became available.
 In this class, Zach honed his video editing craft.
 He also took a film study course his second semester of his senior year in which he directed and edited the first feature-length film ever made at Washington-Lee High School, “A.L.I.C.E.
 (Artificial Lethal Intelligence for Complete Eradication)”, a film about a high school computer geek who accidentally comes into possession of a thumb drive that contains a virus capable of wiping out the memories of every computer in the United States…or something like that.
 However silly the film may seem to him in retrospect, the film’s completion is still a proud achievement for Zach and it made him more confident in his filmmaking abilities.

 When high school ended, Zach had a choice to study illustration, acting, or filmmaking in college.
 It remains a mystery to this day as to why Zach didn’t just pursue all three – he very well could have.
 The best explanation he has is that he felt he could educate himself on acting and illustration.
 Filmmaking, on the other hand, was different.
-There were still many things Zach needed to learn about filmmaking to allow that talent to catch up to the other two.
+There were still many details Zach needed to learn about filmmaking.
 So, he capped his formal education with two degrees in filmmaking: BFA Film and Photography, which emphasized experimental and documentary filmmaking, and BA Cinema, emphasizing narrative filmmaking.
 BFA Film was a major that allowed Zach’s creativity and imagination to run wild, and explore the possibilities of filmmaking.
 He also learned a lot about the technological aspects of filmmaking, particularly lighting and cinematography.
-This class helped Zach discover his filmmaking style.
-The second degree, BA Cinema, was a class that taught Zach the value of teamwork and professionalism when faced with the “real world” of filmmaking.
+These series of classes helped Zach discover his filmmaking style.
+The second degree, BA Cinema, was a program that taught Zach the value of teamwork and professionalism when faced with the “real world” of filmmaking.
 This was extremely important as BFA Film was more about expanding the voice of the artist – finding the auteur in the filmmaker – rather than developing strategies to work with a crew and work responsibly.
 But, BA Cinema made up for that in spades.

 Zach was born in 1989 on the 25th of October.
 So, his birthday usually coincided with Halloween.
 This eventually lead Zach to appreciate and grow fond of dark subject matter.
 He was a big fan of horror movies at an early age.
 His first favorite horror icon was Freddy Krueger from the “Nightmare” movies.
 He even liked Freddy when he was becoming more silly – if not more so than when he was more serious.
 That experience was Zach’s first exposure to dark comedy.
 Zach also saw “Jaws” at some point during the end of elementary school and became obsessed with sharks for the next two years, particularly with drawing them.